MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

     > **Note**: Take a moment to review the assessment results on the right side.

-1. On **Step 3: Azure SQL target**, if the account is not linked yet, make sure you add an account selecting the **Link account** link.
+1. On **Step 3: Azure SQL target**, if the account isn't linked yet, make sure you add an account selecting the **Link account** link.
 Then, select an Azure account, AD tenant, subscription, location, resource group, Azure SQL Database server, and credentials of the Azure SQL Database.

-1. Select **Connect**, and then select **AdventureWorksLT** as **Target database**.
+1. Select **Connect**, and then select the *AdventureWorks* database as **Target database**.
 Select **Next**.

 1. On **Step 4: Azure Database Migration Service**, select the **Create new** link to create a new Azure Database Migration Service using the wizard.
+Follow the steps provided by the wizard to set up a new self-hosted integration runtime.
 If you have previously created one, you can reuse it.
-Follow the steps provided by the wizard to set up the self-hosted integration runtime.

 1. On **Step 5: Data source configuration**, enter the credentials to connect to the SQL Server instance from the self-hosted integration runtime.
 Select all the tables to migrate from source to target.
 Select **Run validation**.